-Translocation of albatross and petrel chicks and rearing them at a new location is a means of facilitating formation of new breeding colonies of Procellariiforms for restoration of extirpated colonies, enhancing total population size and distribution area, and preventing extirpation where threats exist at the original colony site.
-The strong philopatry in this Order of birds make this kind of conservation action feasible.
+Translocation of albatross and petrel chicks and rearing them at a new location is a means of facilitating the formation of new breeding colonies, restoring colonies at sites from which species have been extirpated, enhancing total population size, increasing breeding distributions and preventing extirpation at existing sites where there are major threats.
+The strong philopatry in this order of birds make this kind of conservation action feasible.
 A translocation of the Short-tailed Albatross (Phoebastria albatrus) in Japan (Deguchi et al. 2012a, 2014a) provides some guidance for future projects involving surface-nesting albatrosses and petrels.
-This undertaking requires a long-term effort due to the extended fledging period of these birds and their protracted subadult period.
-Translocations of a variety of New Zealand Procellarids provide guidance for future projects involving burrow-nesting petrels (Gummer 2013).
+Translocations require a long-term effort due to the extended fledging period of albatrosses and petrels, and the protracted period between fledging and recruitment.
+Translocations of a variety of New Zealand procellarids provide guidance for future projects involving burrow-nesting petrels (Gummer 2013).